-3.2.7 Development application
+3.2.5 Development application

-To the extent the UDA-wide criteria, zone intents and ULDA guidelines are relevant, they are to be taken into account in the preparation of a UDA development application and the assessment of the application by the ULDA.
+To the extent the UDA development requirements are relevant, they are to be taken into account in the preparation of a UDA development application and the assessment of the application by the ULDA.

 The infrastructure plan and implementation strategy may include further information which should be taken into account in the preparation, design and feasibility of development proposals.